Efren Paredes, Jr. Resentencing Hearing Support Letter

 0 have signed.
 Let’s get to 500!

-We invite you to please sign the letter below and invite others to do the same.
-We ask that you please share a link to this page on your Facebook wall, groups, and pages, as well as on Twitter, and other popular social network platforms.
-Please also share a link to the page via e-mail, listservs, and post to web sites and blogs.
+You can also support Efren by sharing a link to this page on your Facebook timeline, groups, and pages; as well as on Twitter, and other popular social network platforms.
+Additionally, you can share a link to this page via email, listservs, and post it to websites and blogs.
+A shortcut link you can use to share this page is: www.TinyURL.com/Efren1016.

 Efren Paredes, Jr.